The Cyclades · Naxos

 €€

-Chora paralia (the waterfront).
-A family-run fish house — fresh seafood mezze, the day's catch on ice, the kind of place you order half the menu in small plates and share.
+Chora paralia, the waterfront.
+A family-run fish house: fresh seafood mezze, the day's catch on ice.
+Order half the menu in small plates and share.

 Chora waterfrontshare plates

-InsiderIt's seafood-mezze, not a mains-and-sides taverna — the move is a spread of small fish plates between the table rather than a plate each.
-The seafood saganaki and the orzo (seafood) dishes are what regulars come back for.
+InsiderIt's seafood-mezze, not a mains-and-sides taverna, so order a spread of small fish plates for the table rather than a plate each.
+The seafood saganaki and the seafood orzo are what regulars come back for.

 To Souvlaki tou Maki

-The town gyros, the locals' choice, the late-night that closes the trip out.
-In the Old Town; cash only, no reservations, eat standing.
-A few euros for a chicken gyro that beats most sit-down dinners twice the price.
+The town gyros, the local order, the late-night that closes the trip out.
+In the Old Town; cash only, no reservations, eat it standing.
+A few euros for a chicken gyro that beats most sit-down dinners at twice the price.

 Chora old towncash

-InsiderPosted hours are unreliable — locals treat it as a when-it's-open spot, so swing by rather than planning the day around it.
+InsiderThe posted hours are unreliable, so swing by rather than planning the day around it.
 Cash only, and the pork gyro is the one people rate over the chicken.

 Axiotissa